 Changes in temperature and humidity could affect your valuables, especially string instruments and camera lenses.
 Stay in the know of where you store them.

-For users who just want a quick summary of current conditions, you can just press the tactile button on Sense, and it will send a push notification to your smartphone (the “Quick Check” feature).
+For users who just want a quick summary of current conditions, you can just press the tactile button on Alert, and it will send a push notification to your smartphone (the “Quick Check” feature).

 The Smart Alerts feature enables users to automatically receive push messages to their smartphones when certain conditions change.